-As many as 12% of the population suffers from migraines.
+As many as 12% of the population suffers from head pain.
 Migraines include such symptoms as:

 - Sensitivity to light, sound, and odor

 - An aura before the head pain

 - Throbbing pounding head pain usually on one side

 - Visual disturbances

 Migraines can be very difficult to care for, leaving doctors and patients both frustrated and searching for answers.
 Each migraine is as unique as the person coping with it.

 Those in the medical field often cannot agree on how best to care for this painful condition.
 This leaves patients hoping for alternative ways to help their pain.

 To learn more about the connection between head and neck injuries and migraines download our complimentary e-book by clicking the image below.